thiagomini/factory-girl-ts/readme.md

 Factories in factory-girl-ts are instances of the Factory class, offering several methods for building and creating instances of your models.

-- `build(override?)`: builds the target object, with an optional `override` parameter
+- `async build(override?)`: builds the target object, with an optional `override` parameter
-- `buildMany(override?)`: builds an array of the target object
+- `async buildMany(override?)`: builds an array of the target object
-- `async create(override)`: creates an instance of the target object
+- `async create(override)`: creates an instance of the target object in the database
-- `async createMany(override)`: creates an array of instances of the target object
+- `async createMany(override)`: creates an array of instances of the target object in the database

 Let's see how to define a factory and use each of the methods above